jvalue/ws19-ods-query-exploration/ontology/README.md

     }
   ]
 }
 ```

 ### 2. Visualization

 To visualize the JSON ontology a library called Echarts has been used.

 <br/>

 ![](ontology.png)

+For a one-time visualization this [example](https://echarts.apache.org/examples/en/editor.html?c=tree-polyline) was used from Echart.

 # Implementation